linkeddatacenter/kees/README.md

 from the knowledge created by constructors.
 A destructor can be a script in some language (i.e. SPARQL)

-KEES does not impose any requirement for a destructor, but expects that a KEES agent SHOULD be smart enough to recognize and manage at least a resource of  type **sp:Update** .
-In this case the KEES agent should be able to execute the SPARQL Update script described in the resouce in the knowledge graph database.
+KEES does not impose any requirement for a destructor but expects that a KEES agent SHOULD be smart enough to recognize and manage at least a resource of type **sp:Update** .
+In this case, the KEES agent should be able to execute the SPARQL Update script described in the resource in the knowledge graph database.
 The update script MUST NOT destroy any graph described in other plans.

 SPARQL destructors should understand at least the sp:text property as defined in the [SPIN W3C Member Submission 22 February 2011, updated 07 November, 2014](http://spinrdf.org/spin.html) .

-If no destructor is specified, as default behaviour, all named graph referenced by kees:changes propery MUST be silent dropped.
+If no destructor is specified, as default behavior, all named graph referenced by kees:changes propery MUST be silently dropped.